Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Maret 2025 02.20.58 UTC
+- WIB: Selasa, 25 Maret 2025 03.26.14 UTC
-- WITA: Selasa, 25 Maret 2025 03.20.58 UTC
+- WITA: Selasa, 25 Maret 2025 04.26.14 UTC
-- WIT: Selasa, 25 Maret 2025 04.20.58 UTC
+- WIT: Selasa, 25 Maret 2025 05.26.14 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

 Kategori: technology